Photographing America: The Farm Security Administration

 The Farm Security Administration in Kentucky 1935–1943

-Marion Post Wolcott, Ben Shahn, Russell Lee and John Vachon photographed in Kentucky for the FSA.
+Marion Post Wolcott, Ben Shahn, Russell Lee, John Vachon, Carl Mydans and Esther Bubley photographed in Kentucky for the FSA.
 Together, they made a unique visual record of Kentucky during this critical time in our nation’s history.
 All of their work is housed in the Library of Congress.

 This is the work that inspired the next two iterations of the Project.